 Speech-Language Pathologist Forgivable Loan (SLPL)

 In a typical year, about four (4) awards can be made to students in each of the two active cohorts, for a total of about eight (8) awards.
-Due to budget constraints, only about four (4) first-year cohort applicants will be awarded for the 2017-18 year.
+Due to budget constraints, only renewal applicants will be awarded for the 2018-19 year.